WiseGuru/MaxwellCTI/src/site/notes/Security Frameworks/NIST/NIST Frameworks and SPs Overview.md

 		2. Often the audits are often scheduled to be tested in a kind of sequence to prevent infrequent massive effort

 </div></div>

-##### RiskOptics
-This guide ([Complete Guide to the NIST Cybersecurity Framework — RiskOptics](https://reciprocity.com/resource-center/complete-guide-to-the-nist-cybersecurity-framework/)) provides a thorough introduction to the NIST Cybersecurity Framework and how it interrelates.

 ##### ChatGPT
 The list below was generated by ChatGPT, and it feels like it front loads a lot, according to the Gerald Auger video.